- Route: Rockies

 - Hometown: Skokie, IL

 Thank you so much for visiting my profile!

-Outside of the classroom you can find me at triathlon practice, journaling, spending copious amounts of time in the blobby, or back in the classroom working as a course assistant.
+Outside of the classroom you can find me at triathlon practice, journaling, or going for absurdly long walks.

 Why I Ride

 My grandmother lived with us for the first 12 years of my life — a constant presence throughout my adolescence.
 Every time I left the house she was there to send me off, and when I returned she was the first to greet me.
 When she tucked us in, she made sure to push us away from the edge of the bed out of fear we would fall off.

 There was never a doubt in me and my sister’s minds about her love for us or the world around her.
 She cared for every living thing, tending carefully to her garden each day and feeding any stray animal who came along.
 She shaped our family and was the twine that bound us together.

 But then things changed.
 She got sick, hard and fast.
 She was ready to die, the doctors expecting it to happen at any moment and as a final request she wanted to return home, back to Serbia.
 That was supposed to be it.
 A final goodbye huddled in our living room as my dad accompanied her to the airport that night.

 But no one is more resilient than her.